Growing in Faith Opportunities

 This is a 3-5 day long experience with a visiting priest that usually consists of weekend homilies touching on the theme of the Mission, Informal Morning Discussion Sessions and Evening Sessions which can include Inspirational Talks, Eucharist and the Celebration of Reconciliation.
 The whole family is invited to attend!
 This is usually help in the Fall.

-Participation in the RCIA (Rite of Christian Initiation of Adults) leads adults on a journey of faith to learn about the Catholic Faith and to experience conversion through catechesis, discussion, prayer, fellowship and a series of liturgical celebrations.
+Participation in the OCIA (Order of Christian Initiation of Adults) leads adults on a journey of faith to learn about the Catholic Faith and to experience conversion through catechesis, discussion, prayer, fellowship and a series of liturgical celebrations.
 This comprehensive process directed toward formation supports and encourages the spiritual journey of all involved.
 It is a four-step process within parish life which welcomes new members into the Church and leads parishioners to deeper commitment and renewal of their Catholic faith.
-RCIA participants are the unbaptized, those baptized in another Christian tradition, those baptized but uncatechized, Catholics who have never been confirmed, and the RCIA team and sponsors.
+OCIA participants are the unbaptized, those baptized in another Christian tradition, those baptized but uncatechized, Catholics who have never been confirmed, and the OCIA team and sponsors.
 Those who desire to join the Catholic Church prepare for the Sacraments of Initiation – Baptism, Confirmation, Eucharist and Profession of Faith which climaxes in full reception in the Catholic Church.
 The ongoing sessions begin with the Inquiry Classes which usually start in August or at the time a person inquires about the Catholic Faith and continue until after the Easter Vigil or Pentecost, or an appropriate time according to a person’s situation.
-For further information contact the Parish Office or Sister Joan.
+For further information contact the Parish Office.

 Growing Together As a Community